Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 ##### Author response 1.1 - Case study system boundary

 A figure could be added to the supplementary information to illustrate the system boundary of the case study.
-However, given the limitations on space, the authors believe that it would not add any perteniant information.
-The system boundary is very simple, as defined in the text (methodology section X.X lines Y-Z).
+However, given the limitations on space, and that the authors feel it would not add any perteniant information.
+The system boundary is very simple, as defined in the text (methodology section 2.2).
 That is, exactly the inventory of the Li-ion battery markets as modelled in ecoinvent version 3.9.1.
 Essentially, a single market activity for each battery, to serve as a basic example.

 ##### Reviewer comment 1.2 - Input-output data